MilesTEG1/zsh_my_prompt_customization/README.md

 This repo is about customizing ZSH shell prompt with my settings.
 I'm using a MacBook Air M2, so I use the battery indicator, and Wifi connexion.
+I also remote control some linux environment like Proxmox, VM, LXC...

 ## Shared requirements